compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step2.md

 Program ::= Expr*
 ```

+Your language of choice likely has built in functions to convert a string to an integer (Python has `int`, Haskell has `read`, Rust has `string.parse::<i32>()`).
+You'll probably want to use one of these functions to determine if a literal is a symbol or an integer.

-You should also implement a pretty printer that converts the AST back into a string.
+Finally, you should also implement a pretty printer that converts the AST back into a string.
 Hook these both into the REPL from the previous step, by parsing the user's input, and pretty printing the result.

 ### Hints